Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 Some portable speakers can be powered via replaceable batteries.

-The Philips SBA1710 (link to compare prices on Amazon and Walmart) is an example of a portable speaker powered via replaceable batteries (2x AA).
+The Philips SBA1710 (link to check the price on Amazon) is an example of a portable speaker powered via replaceable batteries (2x AA).

 Powering Speakers Via Digital Cable